Michael Crichton: "The Case for Skepticism on Global Warming"

 On January 25, 2005, at the National Press Club in Washington, D.C., Crichton presented a case against the scientific consensus on climate change, arguing that claims for catastrophic warming were doubtful and that reducing CO_{2} is vastly more difficult than is commonly presumed.
 He also opined that societies are morally unjustified in spending vast sums on global warming when people around the world are dying of starvation and disease.
 This presentation was later collected and republished in writing by the Science and Public Policy Institute, an organization which promotes climate change denial.

-"Caltech Michelin Lecture"
+Caltech Michelin lecture

-"Aliens Cause Global Warming" January 17, 2003.
-In the spirit of his science fiction writing, Crichton details research on nuclear winter and SETI Drake equations relative to global warming science.
+"Aliens Cause Global Warming", January 17, 2003.
+In the spirit of his science fiction writing, Crichton detailed research on nuclear winter and SETI Drake equations relative to global warming science.

-"Testimony before the United States Senate"
+Testimony before the United States Senate

-Crichton was invited to testify before the Senate in September 2005, as an "expert witness on global warming."
-The speech was delivered to the Committee on Environment and Public Works in Washington, D.C.
+Crichton was invited to testify before the US Senate Committee on Environment and Public Works in September 2005, as an "expert witness" on global warming.

 "Complexity Theory and Environmental Management"

 In previous speeches, Crichton criticized environmental groups for failing to incorporate complexity theory.
-Here he explains in detail why complexity theory is essential to environmental management, using the history of Yellowstone Park as an example of what not to do.
+In this speech he described in detail why he believed complexity theory is essential to environmental management, using the history of Yellowstone Park as an example of what not to do.
 The speech was delivered to the Washington Center for Complexity and Public Policy in Washington, D.C., on November 6, 2005.